Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 The US government no longer recognizes SHALL as a legal term and recommends using MUST instead.
-When used in a question, which form more often indicates that the asker is hesitant? - should a bona fide sample of Lincoln's handwriting - authentic, true flat out btw - by the way lol - laugh out loud lmk - let me know
+When used in a question, which form more often indicates that the asker is hesitant? - should a bona fide sample of Lincoln's handwriting - authentic, true Leave everything exactly as it is.
+We have enough to do as it is without your latest orders!

+flat out
+btw - by the way
+lol - laugh out loud
+lmk - let me know
+imo - in my opinion

 [uploading a png]
 	1. click 'upload' on localhost:8080